Marisa Verwys, DVM — Chief of Staff

 Dr. Tammy Sadek graduated first in her class at the University of Minnesota in 1984 and founded Kentwood Cat Clinic in 1987.
 Dr. Sadek's special veterinary interests include internal medicine, ultrasound, behavioral counseling, and geriatric medicine.
 Dr. Sadek is Board Certified in Feline Practice by the American Board of Veterinary Practitioners and was the consulting veterinarian for Hope College for several years.

-She has two children, three grandchildren, several cats, and a tolerant husband.
+She has two children, five grandchildren, several cats, and a tolerant husband.

 Miranda Boomstra, DVM